 We went to the hospital on Tuesday early morning.
 After the plows were already out, which calmed a bit of my nerves.
 I still wasn’t looking forward to being induced but not being pregnant sounded lovely.

 At 8:00 I was induced with a little tiny pill.
-So much less invasive than when I was induced with a gel when I had Tiger.
+So much less invasive than when I was induced with a gel during Tiger’s birth.
 I progressed nice and consistently and was in the labor suite at around 11:00.

 Once the contractions started to get closer together by body started to shake.
 It wasn’t painful or uncomfortable, just my bodies way of dealing with everything that was going on.
 The funny thing was that if I laid on either side then the shakes would immediately stop.

 After being in active labor for about 2.5 hours my body kicked things into high gear.
 I dilated the last 2 inches ridiculously quick.
-I knew that it would be time shortly and asked the nurse to call the doctor.
+I knew that it would be time for my little girl to arrive shortly and asked the nurse to call the doctor.
 They wanted to check that I was progressing which makes sense but I knew we needed to make that call asap.
 After they checked the nurses said that there wasn’t much time left and that the doctor might not make it in time.

-When Roo came out had the cord wrapped around her neck and body.
-She wasn’t breathing but I knew she would be okay.
+When Roo came out she had the cord wrapped around her neck and body.
+She wasn’t breathing.
 Surprisingly I wasn’t worried about her, I knew that everything would be okay.
 At that moment I knew that we would be able to handle whatever life threw at us.
 Soon she started breathing and the doctors checked her.
-She didn’t ingest any poop so she was able to stay with me.
+Luckily she didn’t ingest any poop so she was able to stay with me.